St. George's Institution, Taiping

 Saint George's Institution (Institusi Saint George; abbreviated SGI) is a public all-boys (and girls for Sixth Form) and is one of the oldest schools in Taiping, Perak.
-The school is widely known as by its initial "SGI" and the students of St. George's Institution are called Georgians for boys and Georgianas for girls.
+The school is known by its initials, "SGI", and the students of St. George's Institution are called Georgians for boys and Georgianas for girls.

 It was founded by a group of La Salle brothers from Penang as a Catholic boys' school.
 The school is surrounded by four roads, Station Road (front), Barrack Road (behind), Cross Street No. 9 and Cross Street No. 10.
-The school motto is, Honor Virtutis Praemium which means honour is the reward of virtue.